 - Arrange for a responsible adult to drive you home and stay with you at least for 24 hours.
 A bus driver or cab driver is not considered a responsible adult caregiver.
 You may not drive or take a taxicab or bus alone after receiving sedation or anesthesia.

 |Name of escort: ________________________|

 |Phone numbers: ________________________|

 - Obtain equipment and supplies that you may need after your surgery or procedure.

 - Take a special diet or any bowel preparation prior to your surgery as directed.

 - Take a shower with regular soap and water the night before and the morning of surgery.
 Do not shave near the operative area.
 Make sure your hair is dry.

 - Do not wear mascara or false eyelashes the day of surgery.
-Any jewelry that is too tight must be removed before coming to the hospital.
+Any jewelry that is too tight must be removed before you come to the hospital.

 - Do not eat or drink after midnight the night before surgery or as instructed by your physician.
-This includes coffee, tea, chewing gum, or mints.
+This includes coffee, tea, chewing gum and mints.

 - Take your medications as instructed by your physician the morning of surgery with only a sip of water (example, beta-blockers for high blood pressure; medications for the heart and seizures, etc.).

 - Confirm your arrival time at ____ a.m./p.m. with your surgeon's office.